-There are a number of reasons why someone may need to act on your behalf.
-You may be living abroad or have serious health conditions.
+There may be several reasons why you need someone to help you.
+You may be living abroad or have a serious illness.

-The person you choose can manage your account in different ways.
-Choosing the right option will depend on your case or condition.
+The person you choose can manage your account in a number of ways.
+Choosing the right option will depend on your needs and circumstances.